Liam Broady: 2016: Loss of form

-2017: Challenger Tour success: Two finals, return to top 200
+2017: Two Challenger finals, return to top 200

 At the 2017 St. Petersburg Open in September, Broady qualified for the main draw to become the first Team Bath Tennis player to reach the quarterfinals of an ATP World Tour singles tournament.
 He followed that up by finishing runner-up in the Las Vegas Tennis Open, an ATP Challenger Tour event, in October.

 2018: Davis Cup debut, loss of form

 Broady lost in the first round of qualifying draw for the Australian Open, marking seven failures to qualify for Grand Slam main draws in seven attempts.
 In February, Broady made his Davis Cup debut representing Great Britain.
 He performed well but lost in straight sets to Albert Ramos Viñolas, leaving the British team 0–1 down against Spain.

 In March, Broady qualified for the first round of the 2018 Miami Open main draw, for the first time at the Masters 1000 level.
 He defeated Bjorn Fratangelo in straight sets to reach for the first time, the second round at a Masters.

-2018 was predominantly a disappointing year.
-Liam went out of Wimbledon in the first round against Milos Raonic who went on to reach the quarter finals, and despite reaching the Quarter Finals in two US Challenger tournaments in Aptos and Stockton, Liam ended the year ranked Number 273 in the world.
+Broady had a predominantly disappointing second half of the season; he went out of Wimbledon in the first round against Milos Raonic who went on to reach the quarterfinals, and despite reaching the quarterfinals in two US Challenger tournaments in Aptos and Stockton, Broady ended the year ranked No. 273 in the world.

 2019: Challenger final, Wimbledon near-miss

-Liam reached his fourth Challenger final in April, winning five matches including against future top 50 star Alexander Bublik before losing 6–4 4–6 6–3 to Blaz Rola.

-His attempt to qualify for the 2019 Wimbledon Championships was cruelly denied.
-After victories over Andrej Martin and Tallon Griekspoor he led Frenchman Grégoire Barrère by two sets to love before being pegged back to lose 3–6 0–6 6–2 6–4 6–3.
+Broady reached his fourth Challenger final in April, winning five matches including against future top 50 player Alexander Bublik before losing 6–4, 4–6, 6–3 to Blaž Rola.
+His attempt to qualify for the 2019 Wimbledon Championships was denied.
+After victories over Andrej Martin and Tallon Griekspoor, Broady led Frenchman Grégoire Barrère by two sets to love before being pegged back to lose 3–6, 0–6, 6–2, 6–4, 6–3.

-Liam ended the season on a high reaching the Knoxville Challenger semi final following wins over Americans Donald Young and Marcos Giron losing to eventual Champion Michael Mmoh, which meant he finished the year ranked 240.
+Broady ended the season on a high reaching the Knoxville Challenger semifinal following wins over Americans Donald Young and Marcos Giron losing to eventual champion Michael Mmoh, which meant he finished the year ranked No. 240.

-2020: COVID affected year ends in French Open debut & fifth Challenger final
+2020: COVID season, French Open debut, Challenger final

-Liam reached a Challenger semi final in Calgary, Canada, losing to Maxime Cressy before the tennis season was suspended due to COVID.
+Broady reached a Challenger semifinal in Calgary, Canada, losing to Maxime Cressy before the tennis season was suspended due to COVID.